Configuring a Captive Portal

 2. Select Purge Associations.

-3. On the Purge Associations dialog: Select Purge Stale Associations to delete associations for no longer active users, such as those who have left the school or no longer use their associated devices, or who have been deleted from School Manager.
+3. The Purge Associations window will appear.
+Select Purge Stale Associations to delete associations for no longer active users, such as those who have left the school, no longer use their associated devices, or have been deleted from School Manager.

 4. Select Purge All Associations to delete all associations between users and devices.